datahub-project/datahub/docs/managed-datahub/observe/freshness-assertions.md

 In order to create a Freshness Assertion that is being monitored on a specific **Evaluation Schedule**, you'll need to use 2 GraphQL mutation queries to  create a Freshness Assertion entity and create an Assertion Monitor entity responsible for evaluating it.

-Start by creating the Freshness Assertion entity using the `createFreshnessAssertion` query and hang on to the 'urn' field of the Assertion entit y you get back.
+Start by creating the Freshness Assertion entity using the `createFreshnessAssertion` query and hang on to the 'urn' field of the Assertion entity you get back.
 Then continue by creating a Monitor entity using the `createAssertionMonitor`.

 ##### Examples